lratcli/capstone-project/README.md

 To create the Heroku app:

-1) Make project or project branch availble on GitHub
+1) Make project or project branch available on GitHub
 2) In Heroku create a new Heroku Project:
     - Give it a unique name
     - Select a region (for the currently deployed site this is Europe)